TDKorn/sphinx-readme/docs/source/configuration/configuring.rst

 .. confval:: readme_rubric_heading

-   The character to use when replacing rubrics with section headers
+   The character to use when replacing :rst:dir:`rubric` directives with section headers

    Must be one of the following valid section title adornment characters::